Federal Student Loan Programs

 Students initially accept, decline or reduce loan amounts in the Student Information System (SIS).
 Once a loan is accepted in SIS, contact the Law School Financial Aid Office if you need to make changes to your award.
 Note that increases are subject to annual and aggregate maximums.
 If you have borrowed more than you need, excess funds must be returned to UVA within 120 days of disbursement.
 The loan fee will be reduced or eliminated in proportion to the amount of the disbursement returned.

-Disbursement Procedure: The financial aid award indicates the total loan amount of the Direct Loan the student is awarded.
+The financial aid award indicates the total loan amount of the Direct Loan the student is awarded.
 The net amount disbursed will be the gross amount of the loan less fees.
-The Direct Unsubsidized Loan has a 1.0% loan fee, and the Grad PLUS loan has a 4.0% loan fee.
+The Direct Unsubsidized Loan has a 1.068 percent loan fee, and the Grad PLUS loan has a 4.272 percent loan fee.

 The Direct Loan is normally payable in two disbursements, one-half of the total in each semester.
 Loan funds cannot be credited to the student’s account until approved by the Department of Education and the student has enrolled in sufficient credit hours.